WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 -   "users own and assert their own identity."

-These statements ignore the role of the observer and often confuse the listener about what is actually selected, stored, or owned & asserted.
-This conflation of identifiers, attributes, credentials, and identity is, we believe, a primary driver of miscommunication and misunderstanding in identity discussions.
+These statements ignore the role of the observer and often confuse the listener about what is actually selected, stored, owned, or asserted.
+We believe this conflation of identifiers, attributes, credentials, and identity is a primary driver of miscommunication and misunderstanding in identity discussions.

 Identity is more than just bits
 -------------------------------